florent-jacquemard/florent-jacquemard.github.io/_pages/about.md

 - **Edit Distances** between strings and trees,
 - Logic for Computer Science.

-In last years, my research project has been concerned with Computer Music and Digital Humanities, more specifically with the processing of structured written music data (*digital music scores*), and in particular the following problems:
+During last years, my research project has been concerned with Computer Music and Digital Humanities, more specifically with the processing of structured written music data (*digital music scores*), and in particular the following problems:
 - the **creation** and **digitalisation** of music notation (automatic music transcription),